apache/spark/docs/programming-guide.md

 #### Example

 Consider the naive RDD element sum below, which behaves completely differently depending on whether execution is happening within the same JVM.
-A common example of this is when running spark in `local` mode (`--master = local[n]`) versus deploying a Spark application to a cluster (e.g. via spark-submit to YARN):
+A common example of this is when running Spark in `local` mode (`--master = local[n]`) versus deploying a Spark application to a cluster (e.g. via spark-submit to YARN):

 <div class="codetabs">